 A comprehensive testing process was implemented to guarantee the usefulness and reliability of "PyAdventures."
 This approach included performing both functional testing, which focused on evaluating the game mechanics, and usability testing, which aimed to evaluate the user experience.

 Functional Testing: This phase of testing was dedicated to verifying that all game mechanisms, such as the coin system, shop functionalities, question systems, and final "Legacy Code" challenge, functioned as expected with small issues and glitches.
 However, they were eliminated as much as possible.
-Code logic was validated using feedback forum, while manual testing sessions were conducted to uncover any unexpected behaviour in game interactions.
+Code logic was validated using feedback forum, while manual testing sessions were conducted to uncover any unexpected behaviour in-game interactions.

 Usability testing involved gathering qualitative input on the game's interface and general user experience from a sample of target users.
 The criteria that were tested included the aspects of navigational simplicity, comprehensibility of instructions, and the amount of engagement provided by the game material.